nikolageorgiev2000/proto_ngeo/content/notes/Variational Inference.md

 title: "Variational Inference"
 ---

 When a problem is called *variational*, think approximate.
-When [[Exact Inference]] is intractable, we consider a variational approach.
+When [[notes/Exact Inference]] is intractable, we consider a variational approach.